qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 .. |Resetter Class| image:: resetter.png

 Like the task of resetting itself, the API is not too complicated.
-We do have one method for adding items, and another one for reseting all added items.
+We have one method for adding items, and another one for resetting all added items.

 .. _pages/gui_toolkit/ui_form_handling#how_it_works:

 How It Works
 ------------
-Technically, its not really a challenge thanks to the new form API.
-You can add all items, having either a value property defined by one of the :ref:`data specific form interfaces <pages/gui_toolkit/ui_form_handling#number_string_color_date_boolean>` or implementing the :doc:`selection API <ui_selection>` of qooxdoo.
-On every add. the resetter grabs the current value and stores it.
-On a reset all stored values are set back.
+Technically, it's not really a challenge thanks to the new form API.
+You can add any items either having a value property defined by one of the :ref:`data specific form interfaces <pages/gui_toolkit/ui_form_handling#number_string_color_date_boolean>` or implementimg the :doc:`selection API <ui_selection>` of qooxdoo.
+On every addition, the resetter grabs the current value and stores it.
+On a reset all stored values are set.

 .. _pages/gui_toolkit/ui_form_handling#sample_usage_2:

 Sample Usage
 ------------
-The following sample shows how to use the resetter with three input fields, a textfield, a checkbox and a list.
+The following sample shows how to use the resetter with three input fields: A textfield, a checkbox and a list.

 ::